WSU-kduncan/ceg3120-cicd-JordanHenman/README-CI.md

 5. Navigate through the installer menu to install Docker Desktop.
 6. Once Installed launch Docker Desktop.

-Guide I used to for this install: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)

 #### Testing if Docker is Installed

 It is recommended to use a bash shell for the next steps.
 A guide to installing WSL can be found here: [https://learn.microsoft.com/en-us/windows/wsl/install](https://learn.microsoft.com/en-us/windows/wsl/install)